 He speaks a lot about Christian and Jewish symbolism, and instead of a theoretical and structural foundation, he makes references to the Kabbalah and the Tree of Life.
 Which would be all right if it would be correctly interpreted, respectively based on the same Astrological and Numerological foundation.
 However, they are not.
 And although Jodorowsky offers some very interesting interpretations of the symbolism of the Tarot cards, examining and explaining every single detail to almost microscopic level, some of these are only unsustainable speculations.

 Jodorowsky main concern was to create mandalas which are the key features of our spiritual healing and development.

 Jodorowsky creates art using art – respectively the Tarot cards.
-This is a very admirable effort, but from strictly philosophical and practical perspective of the understanding and learning the Tarot, these are quite subjective and individual manifestations which may, or may not have impact on others, may work, or may work not in the case of other individuals.
+This is a very admirable effort, but from strictly philosophical and practical perspective of the understanding and learning the Tarot, these are quite subjective and individual manifestations which may, or may not have an impact on others, may work, or may work not in the case of other individuals.
 This type of art is always subjective because, once again, it not relays on a strictly technical, cold and objective philosophical and structural foundation.

-Another important subject of the book is the exploration and explanation of the colour-scheme of the Tarot cards.
+Another important subject of the book is the exploration and explanation of the colour scheme of the Tarot cards.

 The colour is a very important aspect of decrypting the Tarot symbolism.

 He uses his own ‘Eleven-Color Scale’ formed of black, white, flesh, green, red, blue, yellow and violet.

 In my opinion, the colour-scheme of the Tarot cards are directly connected to Alchemy; respectively the combination resulted from the Three Primes and the four basic elements (respectively the four stages of transmutation also known as ‘The Great Work’).
 The sum of these is twelve.

 Once again Jodorowsky stretches the facts to fit his vision and leads us on the path to confirm his own obsession with the number eleven.